microsoft/pxt-ev3/docs/troubleshoot.md

 **Offline firmware update**

-If your @boardnickname@ isn't connected to the internet through a computer, or with some other mobile device, you'll need to do a manual update of the firmware.
+If your EV3 Brick isn't connected to the internet through a computer, or with some other mobile device, you'll need to do a manual update of the firmware.
 You need to have the firmware file already downloaded and available on the computer connected to the brick.

 To do this, read the instructions in the **Manual Firmware Update** section of the [Firmware Update](https://education.lego.com/en-us/support/mindstorms-ev3/firmware-update) support page.